_____ ____ _ _ _____ _____ ____ _____

 # get index value of all residues

-#residue_list = self.SSPO.get_residue_index_list()
+# residue_list = self.SSPO.get_residue_index_list()

-residue_list = sorted(tmp)
+residue_list = sorted(self.SSPO.resid_with_CA)

 # first calculate mean rij distance for pair-residue distances